American Nightmare (TV series)

 American Nightmare is a true crime television series directed by Bernadette Higgins and Felicity Morris.
 The series covers the March 2015 kidnapping of Denise Huskins from the home she shared with her boyfriend Aaron Quinn in Vallejo, California.

 Synopsis

-The Vallejo police department and the FBI assumed that the kidnapping of Denise Huskinks was a hoax staged by Huskins and her boyfriend Aaron Quinn, and Huskins was labeled "the real Gone Girl" by the media.
+The Vallejo police department and the FBI assumed that the kidnapping of Denise Huskins was a hoax staged by Huskins and her boyfriend Aaron Quinn, and Huskins was labeled "the real Gone Girl" by the media.
 The couple is eventually vindicated when a detective connects another home invasion in Dublin, California, to Huskins' case, leading to the arrest and conviction of Matthew Muller.